GabrielCamba/Grants-Program/applications/openPayroll.md

 ## Development Status :open_book:

-We started to work after we finished the Polkadot Academy.
-We have a working prototype of the smart contract and the UI.
-We are currently working on the UI and the documentation.
+We started to work after we finished the Polkadot Blockchain Academy.
+We explored the Polkadot ecosystem and we found that there is a lot of potential for solving real world community problems with the technology currently available.

 To ensure a smooth and intuitive user experience, we have started working on a [Wireframe](#step1) that outlines the user flow of the project.
 This wireframe serves as a visual representation of how the user will interact with the project and provides a clear roadmap for the design and development process.
 By creating a wireframe at the early stages of development, we can identify any potential usability issues and make adjustments before investing significant time and resources into the design and development process.
 Ultimately, this will lead to a better user experience and a more successful project.